alexei-kaminski/calcoo/README.md

 dotnet publish Calcoo -c Release -r win-x64 --no-self-contained
 ```

-Requires [Inno Setup 6](https://jrsoftware.org/isinfo.php).
+Requires [Inno Setup 6](https://jrsoftware.org/isinfo.php) to build.
 Output: `Calcoo.Setup/Release/Calcoo.Setup.exe`

 The installer is not required to compile and run Calcoo.
+Inno Setup is not required to use the installer.

 ## License